Sienci-Labs/Resources/superlongboard/slb-manual.md

 Comparing the SLB/SLB-EXT to our original LongBoard and to other controllers on the market, some of the main advantages you might notice:

 - Be confident in your CNC completing jobs in a variety of environments.
-Vastly improved reliability and immunity against EMI with better board wiring, protective components, onboard ferrite improved USB protocol, processor capability, larger buffer, and Ethernet as a communication alternative
+Vastly improved **reliability and immunity against EMI** with better board wiring, protective components, onboard ferrite improved USB protocol, processor capability, larger buffer, and **Ethernet** as a communication alternative
-- Faster CNC speeds and less motor noise by using more efficient motor drivers (SLB)
+- Faster CNC speeds and less motor noise by using more efficient **motor drivers (SLB only)**
-- Safer E-stop informs machine when an emergency has happened and de-powers all accessories
+- Safer **E-stop** informs machine when an emergency has happened and de-powers all accessories
 - Detachable E-stop gives you something to reach for if your CNC starts going where you didn't expect
-- RGB CNC Status lights visible from a distance to always know what your CNC is up to or if something's gone wrong.
+- RGB CNC **status lights** visible from a distance to always know what your CNC is up to or if something's gone wrong.
 Light onboard plus support for external RGB strips to set up as you wish: under your X-axis rail, a router/spindle ring light
-- 3 programmable buttons for you to customize your CNC to your workflow
+- **3 programmable buttons** for you to customize your CNC to your workflow
-- Live overrides to fine-tune your feeds & speeds on the fly when running a job
+- Live **overrides** to fine-tune your feeds & speeds on the fly when running a job
-- Supports inductive sensors for far more accurate and repeatable CNC positioning for job recovery or multi-day runs than using stall homing in a dirty CNC environment, also use mechanical switches
+- Supports **inductive sensors** and mechanical switches for far more accurate and repeatable CNC positioning for job recovery or multi-day runs than using stall homing in a dirty CNC environment
-- Individual axis holding current, allows you to hold just the Z-axis from falling with a heavy spindle without having to keep all other motors powered too (SLB)
+- **Individual axis holding current**, allows you to hold just the Z-axis from falling with a heavy spindle without having to keep all other motors powered too (SLB only)
-- Added support for an independent Tool Length Sensor (TLS) for tool changes
+- Added support for an independent **Tool Length Sensor (TLS)** for tool changes
-- Control spindles/VFDs and other accessories with Modbus over RS485
+- Control spindles/VFDs and other accessories with **Modbus over RS485**
-- Independent 4th/rotary axis output to an external driver for simultaneous 4-axis cutting
+- **Independent 4th/rotary axis** output to an external driver for simultaneous 4-axis cutting
 - More customizable IO to fine-tune your at-home or shop CNC setup
-- Powered by HAL, leaving bandwidth for even more features to be added with future firmware updates
+- Powered by **HAL**, leaving bandwidth for even more features to be added with future firmware updates
 - Don't have to pay extra for a built-in computer, instead choose to run something lightweight you already have on hand, or a more powerful setup to combine both design and CNC control from one computer in your shop

 ## Dimensions